SmartableAI/artificial-intelligence/_news/2020-12-26-fully-driverless-cars-available-in-chandler-mesa-tempe.md

 related:
   - title: "Steam Engines to Driverless Trains: What Next for India?"
     excerpt: "With discussions around automation and artificial intelligence (AI) being the flavor of the day, we hear so much about driverless cars, trucks, and buses.
-But s"
+But seldom do we talk about driverless ..."
-    publishedDateTime: 2020-12-27T07:14:00Z
+    publishedDateTime: 2020-12-27T07:12:00Z
     webUrl: "https://www.cxotoday.com/ai/steam-engines-to-driverless-trains-what-next/"
     type: article
     provider: